Wenlab/Computation-Neuro-Course/Slides/README.md

-Slides and lecture notes for this course can be found in this folder.
+Slides can be found here.